8 Best Foods for Upset Stomach

 3. Peppermint

 Peppermint has been used for centuries as a remedy to settle an upset stomach.
-Peppermint can be used to help treat nausea, gas, bloating, abdominal pain, and bowel irregularity.
-Peppermint works by relaxing the smooth muscle within the colon and is available as tea, hard candy, capsules, and oil.
+It may help reduce nausea, gas, bloating, and stomach discomfort.
+It works by relaxing muscles in the digestive tract.
+Peppermint is available as tea, candy, capsules, and oil.
+But peppermint may make heartburn worse in some people.

 6. Applesauce